Tilghman Watermen's Museum

-The Watermen of Tilghman Island
+Watermen of Tilghman Island

 When the Chesapeake Bay area was first settled in the 1600s, it was a bountiful source of fish and other seafood.
 The area around Tilghman Island had particularly rich oyster beds.
 Watermen earned their livelihood from a variety of tasks: crabbing, oystering, tonging and dredging, seafood packing and canning, and guiding hunting parties.
 The maritime industry of shipbuilding became established on the island, and several types of boats developed for use in local conditions.
 Log canoes with sails, adapted from the canoes of Powhatan tribes, are local to the area.
 So are skipjacks, two-masted sailboats used for oystering on Chesapeake Bay.
 Skipjacks have remained the primary boat for oystering due to a Maryland law banning the use of motors for oystering.

 Most watermen live in small waterfront communities like Tilghman Island.
 Independent fishermen who own their own boat and equipment, they work long days and may travel miles to reach fishing or harvesting grounds.
 Crabbing occurs in the summer; oystering in the winter; and fishing throughout the spring, fall and winter.